DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Mahnke_Uprichard_def/index.markdown

 Guardian*, 15 December 2012,
 http://www.guardian.co.uk/technology/2012/dec/16/networker-algorithms-john-naughton.

-Pariser, Eli.*The Filter Bubble*, London: Penguin Press, 2011.
+Pariser, Eli.*The Filter Bubble: What the Internet is Hiding from You*, London: Penguin Press, 2011.

 Rieder, Bernhard.
 ‘Democratizing Search?
 From Critique to Society-oriented Design’, in Konrad Becker and Felix Stalder (eds) *Deep Search.
-The Politics of Search beyond Google*, StudienVerlag/Transaction Publishers, 2009, pp. 133-151.
+The Politics of Search beyond Google*, Innsbruck: Studienverlag, 2009, pp. 133-151.

 \_\_\_\_\_.
 ‘Networked Control: Search Engines and the Symmetry of Confidence’, *International Review of Information Ethics* 3.1 (2005):